Enhance your home’s curb appeal and market value. Most roofing installations can be completed in just 1 day!

 Fancy wood filigree accenting rake edges of a roof provide a clear hint that you’re looking at an example of New Haven’s gothic architecture.
 Back in the 1800s, New Haven roofers called the style Carpenter Gothic, crediting the beauty and intricacy of these decoratively trimmed roofs to the skilled craftsmen who carved them.

-Most Hoosiers are familiar with Tudor style homes, and New Haven roofing companies, like Maumee River Construction certainly are.
+Most Hoosiers are familiar with Tudor style homes, and New Haven roofing companies, like Maumee River Roofing certainly are.
 With their timbered facades the high pitched roofs of Tudor homes commonly have side gables and dormer windows.
 Tudor style’s popularity in Indiana emerged at the turn of the 20th Century and the style is still very popular today.

 As Indiana closed in on the 1900’s, Queen Anne-style architecture began popping up around New Haven.
 Queen Anne-style is fairly ornate sporting a variety of interesting roof features – gables, dormers, and turrets or towers.
 It’s the kind of architecture that gets a New Haven home qualified fir an Historic Renovation Grant!